-San Antonio de Valero, established in 1718 and moved to its present location in 1722, was the first one, followed by San Jose y San Miguel de Aguayo, established in 1720.
-Two others, Mission Nuestra Señora de la Purisima Concepcion de Acuña and Mission San Juan Capistrano — were all established in 1731.
+San Antonio de Valero, established in 1718 and moved to its present location in 1722, was followed by San Jose y San Miguel de Aguayo, established in 1720.
+Two others, Mission Nuestra Señora de la Purisima Concepcion de Acuña and Mission San Juan Capistrano were established in 1731.
 But Mission San Francisco de la Espada came before them all, in 1690.

 Each of them has an open courtyard, once bustling hubs of Native American commerce.
 All of them housed Native American families in the rooms along the interior of the compound walls.
 Although they were connected by the Mission Trail, each mission was a self-sustained community housing several hundred natives during their thriving decades.

 Those who follow the trail nowadays, on the same routes established by Spanish explorers in the 18th century, soon come to realize that, as the signs tell you, "today the missions are elegant reminders of the contributions of Indian and Hispanic peoples to the history of the United States."

 They are also elegant reminders of the many ways in which the Spanish taught the natives how to live much better lives and of how the natives joined the missions willingly.